San Francisco’s Condo Conversion Lottery System

 It is important not to overestimate the significance of the number of Pool B tickets a building obtains.
 There are so many Pool B tickets that the chance of any particular ticket being selected are very low.
 Consequently, the increase in odds based on having more Pool B tickets is statistically insignificant.
 This fact is illustrated by the results of the 2009 and 2010 conversion lotteries, where there were just as many or more Pool B winners among buildings that had less seniority and fewer tickets.

-How difficult will it be, and how long will it take, to win the condominium conversion lottery when it resumes in 2024 or 2025?
+How difficult will it be, and how long will it take, to win the condominium conversion lottery?

 While each of these three changes will significantly diminish the number of properties that will qualify to enter the condo lottery, there is likely to be a backlog of eligible 2-4 unit buildings that has built up during the 10-12 years the lottery has been suspended.
 Based on past statistics, we estimate that there will by approximately 400 buildings in this group.